Strand Theatre (Delaware, Ohio): History

 On February 12, 2009 the Strand Theater & Cultural Arts Association received an award for the renovations made to the concessions area, and the restoration of the second floor windows.
 The Strand's manager at the time, Kara (McVay) Long, also received an award recognizing her efforts to promote the community and causes.

 In 2010, the Strand announced plans for $5 million in renovations.
 The renovations planned to add digital projectors (which did occur), add three more screens, a blade with the Strand's name on the marquee, and a back entrance within the next three years.
 The Strand requested $50,000 in economic development funds each from Delaware County and the City of Delaware for new seats and wall coverings.
 On October 4, 2010, Delaware County commissioners granted $175,000 for renovations to the Strand.

 The theatre continued showing movies on 35mm film until 2012.
-The final movie shown on motion picture film at the Strand was The Dark Knight Rises; all movies exhibited there since have been digital.
+The final movie shown on motion picture film at the Strand was The Dark Knight Rises.
+The conversion to digital was expensive but the undertaking was completed in early August 2012.
+All movies have been digital since.

 In 2016, The Strand commemorated 100 years of continuous operation with its Century of Cinema celebration.
 A strip of stars in the sidewalk outside as well as a plaque inside indicate the donors that made renovations possible.
 A short documentary on the history of the theatre was also created at this time.

-Presently, The Strand is still running as a non-profit.
+Presently, The Strand is still running partially as a non-profit.
+In 2024, Strand Cinema LTD was formed as a for-profit subsidiary, so the operations of showing first run movies were separate from the tax-exempt charitable and education focused activities of the Strand Theatre and Cultural Art Association.
 They partner with local businesses and community members to sustain the theatre as an icon of the city of Delaware.
 They consistently show first-run films as well as host community events.